Blue-Pendrive/blue-pendrive/README.md

 ⟡ I'm really busy right now, which is why I can't play PT that much, but I'm always playing on weekends!

 ⟡ I currently only know how to speak Portuguese and English, and yes, I switch between them quite often with friends, so you might expect that to happen out of the sudden.

+⟡ Am I working on something?:

+Yes, I'm working on remaking my pronouns.cc, but I'm very lazy right now.
+I might also change some things on this repository.